instructor-ai/instructor-js/README.md

 The question of using Instructor is fundamentally a question of why to use zod.

-1. **Powered by OpenAI** — Instructor is powered by OpenAI's function calling API.
-This means you can use the same API for both prompting and extraction.
+1. **Powered by OpenAI SDK** — Instructor is powered by OpenAI's API.
+This means you can use the same API for both prompting and extraction across multiple providers that support the OpenAI API.

 2. **Customizable** — Zod is highly customizable.
 You can define your own validators, custom error messages, and more.